Raiyan-S/GP_Dashboard/README.md

 FL-ALL Dashboard is a web application for visualizing client performance data.
 The application is built using React for the frontend and FastAPI for the backend.

 ## Project Structure
-Collecting workspace informationSure, here is a README section for the project structure:

-## Project Structure

 The project is organized into two main directories: Back-End and Front-End.